sesam-community/Sesam-Deployer/README.md

     * Variables
  * Diffs the new config with the currently running config.
     * Can skip deployment entirely by adding "DRY_RUN": true to environment variables.
+ * Posts the diff to a slack channel and if running in an azure release pipeline, the link to the release.

 ### Special usage
 I can also update a git repo with pipes which match a pattern if "EXTRA_NODES" are specified.
 (This can be used to deploy from for the seperate node, I'll get back to this!)